JavaScript String Methods Explained: substr vs substring vs slice (Best Practices)

 console.log(longText.slice(-10)); // "purposes."

-Q5: How can I count backward using negative values?
+Q5: How can I count from the end using negative values?

 let str = "JavaScript";